tlswg/tls13-spec/draft-ietf-tls-tls13.md

 that it did not request in the associated ClientHello, it MUST abort the handshake with an "unsupported_extension" fatal alert.

-Nonetheless, "server-oriented" extensions may be provided in the future within this framework.
+Nonetheless, "server-oriented" extensions may be provided within this framework.
 Such an extension (say, of type x) would require the client to first send an extension of type x in a ClientHello with empty extension_data to indicate that it supports the extension type.
 In this case, the client is